 Criteria Description Weighting Factor Economic Impact The impact of the proposal on the local economy and qualitative and quantitative benefits to the local community.
-20% Capacity The ability of the recipient to complete the program activities within the program period of performance and efficient and effective use of funds.
+Capacity The ability of the recipient to complete the program activities within the program period of performance and efficient and effective use of funds.
 50% Financial and Administrative Readiness Experience of the recipient in managing federal grant funds and developing program internal controls, established procurement processes, and adhering to reporting requirements.
-30%
+20% Desired Result The project will produce the desired result of locating and constructing a publicly-owned pretreatment works for the development of a site supporting a new meat processing facility.
+10%